-2. Safeguard against spyware and malware by NEVER clicking on ANY unrecognizable link in an email.
+2) Safeguard against spyware and malware by NEVER clicking on ANY unrecognizable links in an email.

-3. Prevent ransomware infection by NEVER opening ANY attachment from a sender you aren’t expecting something from.
+3) Prevent ransomware infection by NEVER opening ANY attachments from a sender you aren’t expecting something from.

 To prevent your company from suffering a similar fate, contact CMIT Solutions.
 We offer comprehensive, layered solutions that stay up-to-date with the changing cybersecurity landscape.
 And our elite-level email hosting services work overtime to confront the threat posed by email compromise and spoofing.